naughtygopher/errors/README.md

 9. TypeMaximumAttempts - is the error type for attempting the same action more than an allowed threshold
 10. TypeSubscriptionExpired - is the error type for when a user's 'paid' account has expired
 11. TypeDownstreamDependencyTimedout - is the error type for when a request to a downstream dependent service times out

+Helper functions are available for all the error types.
+Each of them have 2 helper functions, one which accepts only a string, and the other which accepts an original error as well as a user friendly message.

+All the dedicated error type functions are documented [here](https://pkg.go.dev/github.com/bnkamalesh/errors?tab=doc#DownstreamDependencyTimedout).
+Names are consistent with the error type, e.g. errors.Internal(string) and errors.InternalErr(error, string)

 ### User friendly messages